Proof of Concept funding applications have now closed.

-Proof of Concept funds are available to encourage and support collaboration between academics and industrialists within the network.
-The funding calls include any area covered by the FoodWasteNet Scope.
+Proof of Concept funds aimed to encourage and support collaboration between academics and industrialists within the network.
+The funding calls included any area covered by the FoodWasteNet Scope.

-The funds will help pump-prime collaborative research projects of industrial relevance (likely to be at an early stage) that could lead to outcomes of:
+The funds helped pump-prime collaborative research projects of industrial relevance (likely to be at an early stage) that could lead to outcomes of:

 - clear potential for further funding